Gerben-W/rsyslog/README.md

-# php7.4-fpm
+# rsyslog

-Docker from the original php7.4-fpm docker including mysqli and pdo_mysql
+Docker from the original ubuntu 20.04 docker including rsyslog